 What We Do & How

-Nvak discovers young singers, songwriters, and producers, providing free in-person and remote mentorship in songwriting, music production, audio engineering, publishing, marketing, and PR.
+Nvak discover, mentors, teaches young singers, songwriters, and producers, providing free, year-round, in-person and remote lessons in songwriting, music production, audio engineering, marketing, and PR.

-Classes are taught by Berklee College of Music alumni and professionals from the music business to ensure that students get both the structure and discipline of a classroom setting, and an environment that mimics how music is actually made today.
+Classes are taught by Berklee College of Music, Clive Davis School, and University of Southern California alumni and professionals from the music business to ensure that students get both the structure and discipline of a classroom setting, and an environment that mimics how music is actually made today.